yussufsh/deploy-ibm-cloud-private/docs/deploy-powervc-terraform.md

 # Summary
 This Terraform module will perform a simple IBM Cloud Private (ICP) deployment.
 By default, it will install the Community Edition, but you can also configure it to install the Enterprise Edition as well.
 It is currently setup to deploy an ICP master node (also serves as the boot, proxy, and management node) and a user-configurable number of ICP worker nodes.
 This module serves as a simple way to provision an ICP cluster within your infrastructure.

-You can also install [IBM Multicloud Manager](#configure-ibm-multicloud-manager-on-ibm-cloud-private-version-320-and-above) and [IBM Cloud Automation Manager](#configure-ibm-cloud-automation-manager) on the cluster by specifying additional input variables.
+You can optionally install [IBM Multicloud Manager](#configure-ibm-multicloud-manager-on-ibm-cloud-private-version-320-and-above) and [IBM Cloud Automation Manager](#configure-ibm-cloud-automation-manager) on the cluster by specifying additional input variables.

 For provisioning on OpenStack environment please look at [Deploy in Openstack using Terraform](deploy-openstack-terraform.md)